-Cryoglobulins are proteins found in the blood that precipitate (clump together) in the cold and cause inflammation and organ damage.
-However, these proteins can occasionally be present in low levels in the blood without any symptoms.
-When there are symptoms due to the cryoglobulins, the disease is called "cryoglobulinemia."
+Cryoglobulins are proteins found in the blood that precipitate (clump together) in the cold and may cause inflammation and organ damage.
+However, these proteins can also be present in low levels in the blood without causing any symptoms.
+When there are symptoms due to the cryoglobulins, the disease (usually a special rash) is called "cryoglobulinemia."

 What causes cryoglobulinemia?

-Cryoglobulinemia can be present alone or can be associated with other diseases such as:
+Cryoglobulinemia can be present alone ("idiopathic") or can be associated with other diseases such as:

-- Blood cancers such as lymphoma and multiple myeloma
+- Blood cell abnormalities such as lymphoma and multiple myeloma.

 What are the symptoms of cryoglobulinemia?

-Most people with cryoglobulins have no symptoms other than elevated levels on lab tests.
-When symptoms are present, they are most commonly fatigue, joint pain, numbness or weakness, and a rash that looks like red spots or purple bruises, usually over the lower legs.
+Most people with cryoglobulins have no symptoms other than elevated levels on specially ordered lab tests.
+When symptoms are present, they are most commonly fatigue, joint pain, numbness or weakness, and a particular rash called purpura that looks like red spots or purple bruises, usually over the lower legs.